 Lucy Kimbell, author of Service Innovation Handbook

 I am an academic researcher, post-graduate educator and strategic design consultant.
 I am Director of the Innovation Insights Hub and Professor of Contemporary Design Practices at University of the Arts London.
 Previously I was Principal Research Fellow at the University of Brighton, working as a researcher embedded in Policy Lab, an innovative team within the Cabinet Office of the UK government, through an award from the Arts and Humanities Research Council.
-I was previously Clark Fellow in Design Leadership (2005-2010) and then Associate Fellow (2010-2020) at Saïd Business School, University of Oxford, where I’ve been teaching an MBA elective in design thinking and service design between 2006-2016 and where I deliver executive education.
+I was previously Clark Fellow in Design Leadership (2005-2010) and then Associate Fellow (2010-2020) at Saïd Business School, University of Oxford, where I taught an MBA elective in design thinking and service design between 2006-2016 and where I deliver executive education.
 I also teach the design module on the BSc/MSc Management Science at UCL.
-I am an associate at NormannPartners, an international consulting firm that focuses on innovation, strategy and scenarios.
+I am an associate at NormannPartners, a boutique consulting firm that focuses on innovation, strategy and scenarios.

 My academic research tries to help work out what “design” approaches bring to organisational and societal issues and challenges.
 My approach synthesises design studies, with management, ethnography and science and technology studies.
 My practical consultancy includes leading customer experience design teams at commercial organisations as well as supporting social entrepreneurs and small businesses.